bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

 of the Bitcoin Core [script header file][core script.h]

-Note: non-standard transactions can add non-data-pushing op codes to their scriptSig, but scriptSig is run separately from the script (with a shared stack), so scriptSig can't use arguments such as `OP_RETURN` to prevent the script from working as expected.
+Note: non-standard transactions can add non-data-pushing op codes to their signature script, but signature scripts are run separately from the pubkey scripts (with a shared stack), so signature scripts can't use arguments such as `OP_RETURN` to prevent the script from working as expected.

 {% endautocrossref %}